drmathias/developmomentum/src/input/blog/developing_smart_contracts_for_business.md

 }
 ```

+<?#/ highlight ?>

 ### Accessing logged data

 Logged data can be accessed from calling the full node API, to read the receipts of the contracts.

+<?# highlight http ?>

 ```http
 GET /api/SmartContracts/receipt-search?contractAddress=&eventName= HTTP/1.1
 ```

+<?#/ highlight ?>

-The query parameter ```eventName``` is the name of the logged struct type.
+The query parameter `eventName` is the name of the logged struct type.
 Calling this will return an array of logged receipts, with a structure like the one below.

+<?# highlight json ?>

 ```json
 [